 Yes, you absolutely can!
 Because LASIK is so popular and can cost a pretty penny, many companies offer financing and payment options, which will help you pay smaller installments instead of one huge amount.

-It works the same as your monthly insurance, mortgage, or car payments.
+It works like your monthly insurance, mortgage, or car payments.

 What are the Pros and Cons of LASIK Eye Surgery?

 As with most procedures, there are always risks and rewards.
-However, due to the high cost of laser eye surgery, you might be wondering if it is worth it.
+However, due to the high cost of laser eye surgery, you might wonder if it is worth it.

-Even though perfect eyesight is appealing to many people, the procedure itself can be a scary thought.
+Even though perfect eyesight is appealing to many people, the procedure can be scary.
 Most people don’t know this, but you are awake the entire time, and the surgeon has to cut a flap in the cornea’s surface to reshape the cornea underneath it.

 That can freak some people out and deter them from following through with the surgery.
 To keep you informed, here is a list of pros and cons: